JetBlue flight diverted, passengers say captain restrained

-SAN ANTONIO A JetBlue flight bound for Las Vegas was diverted to Texas on Tuesday following what federal authorities described as erratic behaviour by the captain, who passengers said had to be restrained after he pounded on the locked cockpit door.
+A JetBlue flight bound for Las Vegas was diverted to Texas on Tuesday following what federal authorities described as erratic behavior by the captain, who passengers said had to be restrained after he pounded on the locked cockpit door.

 The FBI is investigating the incident on Flight 191 from New York, which had 135 passengers on board when the pilot-in-command decided to redirect the plane to Amarillo, Texas.